The Next Wyze Smart Lock Goes Touchless

 Naturally, because even Wyze understands that sometimes “future tech” is just future-problematic, there are backup plans to hand scanning.
 The expected smart lock features a numeric touchscreen for good old-fashioned code entry.
 And for those truly “oh crap” moments when the battery dies (because, let’s be honest, it will), a hidden keyhole and a USB-C charging port should save your bacon.
 Other expected features include an rechargeable USB-C battery, versus endless AA rotation as on the Wyze Bolt and countless other locks.

 Now, let’s address the elephant in the room, or rather, the tariff bill on the shipping container.
 Wyze has built its empire on being the friendly neighborhood storefront for astonishingly cheap Chinese smart home gadgets.
 The problem?
 Those “astonishingly cheap” days might be numbered.
-With new and hefty tariffs being slapped on imports from China – we’re talking instances where the tariff costs *more* than the goods themselves – Wyze’s whole business model is looking a bit shaky and the company publicly lamented a $255,000 USD tariff bill on a $167,000 USD shipment of floodlights.
-Yikes.
+With new and hefty tariffs being slapped on imports from China – we’re talking instances where the tariff costs *more* than the goods themselves – Wyze’s whole business model is looking a bit shaky as the company publicly lamented a $255,000 USD tariff bill on a $167,000 USD shipment of floodlights.

 The uncomfortable truth is that Wyze products, while inexpensive, often carry that special “junky” patina.
 Customer reviews are a vibrant tapestry of “it’s great for the price!” woven with threads of “it stopped working after a week,” “connectivity is a nightmare,” and “their security is Swiss cheese.”
 CNET even put Wyze in the naughty corner for a while, hesitant to recommend their cameras after some rather unfortunate security oopsies.